Streamline your process by utilizing solder preforms. Preforms deliver precise volume and flux where needed while saving time and resources.

 Array manufactures engineered solder materials used in assembly.
 From wire to ribbon, bar to flux, we have you covered.

 Array Solders is committed to providing impeccable quality of service to its customers.
 To achieve this, we continuously strive to improve processes, products & services that exceed customer satisfaction.

-Flux facilitates the soldering process.
-One of the obstacles to a successful solder joint is an impurity at the site of the joint, for example, dirt, oil or oxidation.
+Flux coated solder preforms streamline your assembly process.
+One of the obstacles to a successful solder joint is an impurity at the site of the joint like dirt, oil or oxidation.
 The impurities can be removed by mechanical cleaning or by chemical means, but the elevated temperatures required to melt the filler metal (the solder) encourages the work piece (and the solder) to re-oxidize.
 This effect is accelerated as the soldering temperatures increase and can completely prevent the solder from joining to the work piece.